AlexanderJuestel/pyheatdemand/README.md

 running the tests, `coverage report -m` can be executed to get an report on the coverage and which lines are not covered by the tests.

+## API Reference
+For creating the API reference, navigate to the `docs` folder and execute `sphinx-apidoc -o source/ ../pyheatdemand`.

 <a name="ref"></a>
 ## References